Hampden Park: Uses other than sport

 The 50th anniversary Conventicle of the Boys' Brigade, which had been founded in Glasgow by William Alexander Smith, was staged at Hampden in 1933.
 130,000 people were inside the ground, while another 100,000 stood outside singing Psalms.
 American evangelical Christian missionary Billy Graham had an "All Scotland Crusade" during the spring of 1955.
 The major outdoor event of the tour was at Hampden, where a crowd of 100,000 heard him speak.

 Concerts

 Genesis and Paul Young performed in the first concert at Hampden, in 1987.
 The Rolling Stones played there in 1990, during their Urban Jungle Tour.
-Since the redevelopment of Hampden was completed in 1999, many acts have performed there, including The Rolling Stones, Tina Turner, Rod Stewart, Bon Jovi, Eagles, U2, Oasis, George Michael, the Red Hot Chili Peppers, Neil Diamond, Take That, AC/DC, Bruce Springsteen, Coldplay, Pink, Paul McCartney, Rihanna, The Stone Roses, and Beyoncé.
+Since the redevelopment of Hampden was completed in 1999, many acts have performed there, including The Rolling Stones, Tina Turner, Rod Stewart, Bon Jovi, Eagles, Oasis, George Michael, the Red Hot Chili Peppers, Neil Diamond, Take That, AC/DC, Bruce Springsteen, Coldplay, Pink, Paul McCartney, Rihanna, The Stone Roses, Gerry Cinnamon and Beyoncé.
 The damage caused to the Hampden pitch by a U2 concert in August 2009 forced a Queen's Park league match to be postponed.
+Ed Sheeran was the first act in history to perform at the Hampden three times on a single tour.